Fulbright - National Geographic Digital Storytelling Fellowship

 - Personal Statement

 - Foreign language skills: Applicants are asked to complete the chart detailing any relevant language skills he/she may have and his/her level of fluency.
 While foreign language skills are not strictly required for the Fulbright - National Geographic Digital Storytelling Fellowship, the ability to communicate effectively is critical to success in any country to which Fellows will travel on this program.

 - Transcripts from all undergraduate and graduate institutions

-- Resumes and publications
+- Curriculum vitae and publications

 - Affiliation(s): Fellows will likely draw upon a number of sources in host countries to collect their stories, so applicants for this Fellowship are permitted to fulfill the affiliation requirement in one of two ways:

 - Submit one letter of affiliation from an institution/individual in each host country with whom the applicant proposes to work.
-Each affiliation letter should be printed on the organization’s official letterhead and should be signed by the author.
-Copies of e-mail correspondence will not be accepted.

 - Submit a list of host country institutions, contacts, and sources (specifying contact names) that the applicant plans to utilize during his/her grant program (to be included in the Statement of Grant Purpose).
-This list should be as comprehensive as possible.

 Faculty Representative: Keith Raether